dcsouthwick/lx2160a_ClearFog_CX_Guide/README.md

 ### Bug: Docker/make/X doesn't work

-Due to the custom kernel patches required until kernel 6.x, many default kernel configs are not included.
+Many default kernel configs needed for the lx2160a were not included and until 6.x, we need to build with custom includes.
 For example Docker:

 ```sh
 wget --no-check-certificate https://github.com/moby/moby/raw/master/contrib/check-config.sh